Sesame oil: Production

-About 65% of the annual US sesame crop is processed into oil, and 35% is used in food.
+In 2023, world production of sesame oil was 1.2 million tonnes, with India and Myanmar together accounting for 34% of the total (table).

 Nutrients

-A 100 gram (100 ml) reference amount of sesame oil supplies 884 calories of food energy (table).
-The only essential nutrient having significant content in sesame oil is vitamin K, providing 13% of the Daily Value per 100 grams (table).
+Sesame oil is 100% fat, with a 100 g (100 ml) reference amount supplying 884 calories of food energy (table).
+The only micronutrient having significant content in sesame oil is vitamin K, providing 11% of the Daily Value per 100 grams (table).

 For fats, sesame oil is approximately equal in monounsaturated fat (oleic acid, 40% of total) and polyunsaturated fat (linoleic acid, 42% of total), together accounting for 80% of the total fat content (table).
 The remaining oil content is primarily palmitic acid, a saturated fat (about 9% of total, USDA table).

 Potential for allergy

 As with numerous seed and nut foods, sesame oil may produce an allergic reaction, although the incidence of this effect is rare, estimated at 0.1–0.2% of the population.
 Reports of sesame allergy are growing in developed countries during the 21st century, with the allergic mechanism from oil exposure expressed as contact dermatitis, possibly resulting from hypersensitivity to lignin-like compounds.